functionland/MicrochipSmartHub/README.md

 ## What is smart hub?

-is a usb hub that integrates system-level functions typically associated with a seprate MCU or Processor.
+SmartHub Is a usb hub that integrates system-level functions typically associated with a seprate MCU or Processor.